-The Saudi Arabia defense market covers all aspects of military vehicle, armament, and other equipment procurements, and provides insights about the budget allocation and spending.
+The Saudi Arabian defense market covers all the aspects of military vehicles, armament, and other equipment procurements, and it provides insights into budget allocation and spending.

 To understand key trends, Download Sample Report

-1.3 Scope of the Study
+1.2 Scope of Study

 2. RESEARCH METHODOLOGY